Liston-Dooley Lab

 Science changes the world every day.
 Curing diseases, designing super-computers, building green technology, creating wearable nanotechnology...
 You may know what science can do, but what do you know about the people who become a scientist?
 In this graphic novel aimed at high school students, we tell the stories of the twelve scientists in our biomedical research lab in the University of Cambridge.
 You may be surprised to learn the diversity of challenges they overcame, the various role-models that inspired them on the way, and their different motivations for becoming a scientist.
 Science is a career for anyone curious enough to ask why, and stubborn enough to keep on asking.

 I draw inspiration from these amazing people, so I hope you can too!
-Their stories are available online at "Becoming a Scientist: The Graphic Novel", and you can order a print copy from the Great British Bookshop.
+Their stories are available online at "Becoming a Scientist: The Graphic Novel", and you can order a print copy from the Great British Bookshop or a digital copy on the Kindle.
+I was also interviewed about the book for Superbugs, the BBC and That's TV.

 Sensory Science